-I do not know and do not promote any dogs or breeders shown in these videos.
-These videos were selected because of it’s decent quality and to demonstrate dogs in the show ring stacked and in movement.
+NOTE: I do not know and do not promote any dogs or breeders shown in these videos.
+These videos were randomly selected because of their decent quality.

 The biggest difference between American vs European doberman is in the temperament.
 And not in the way it is worded in the standards, but in simple lack of drive and working ability in the American Doberman.
-While AKC doberman described as “fearful and alert” – many of AKC dobermans can’t pass a simple temperament test, shy (or even scared) of noises and unfamiliar surfaces.
+While AKC standard describes doberman as “fearful and alert”, many AKC dobermans can’t pass a simple temperament test, shy (or even scared) of noises and unfamiliar surfaces.
+Another deviation from their own standard?
 And the most important – AKC dobermans are not suitable for protection work and sport.
 Many of them, besides lack of protection drive, also lack of physical characteristics, necessary for an impactful bite.
 Long necks, light bone structure, and lack of chin bone (under the chin) makes it impossible for a dog to sustain a powerful attack and full bite on a decoy.

-You can contact any AKC doberman breeders and ask for a puppy contract that guarantees that the dog will be suitable to perform in IPO/Schutzhund or any other bite sport.
+You can contact any AKC doberman breeder and ask for a puppy contract that guarantees that the dog will be suitable to perform in IPO/Schutzhund or any other bite sport.
 See what happens.

 When I brought my imported Doberman puppy to his first protection training at the Schutzhund club, people were laughing at me – “dobermans are no good for Schutzhund.
 They have no drive” – I was told.
 As my dog was growing up and we were visiting different Schutzhund clubs in the area – the welcome was always the same “what are you doing with a doberman on the Schutzhund field?”.
 And as some people might think I am prejudice against American Dobermans, it is not me, who destroyed Doberman’s reputation in the US as a working dog.